 After this began, I used these materials in working on the Art for Refugee project.

-The metaphors that have come up for the materials I've been playing with are: life/death, cycles, intimacy, nurture, grief, tenderness, ritual, gratitude, love and the sacred acts we use to mark the end of a life and the beginning of renewal..
+Life/death, cycles, intimacy, nurture, grief, tenderness, ritual, gratitude, love... the sacred acts we use to mark the end of a life and the beginning of renewal..